-Pellet stoves cost more than woodstoves, and experts recommend professional installation.
-However, these costs may be offset by the fact that pellet stoves require only a 3-inch vent pipe rather than an insulated chimney.
-Pellets come in 40-pound bags.
+Pellet stoves cost more than wood stoves, and experts recommend professional installation.
+However, those costs may be offset by the fact that most pellet stoves require only a 3-inch vent pipe rather than the insulated chimney you'd need for a wood stove.

 One main drawback to pellet stoves is that the pellets must be kept dry, so you shouldn't store them outdoors.
 This may attract insects and rodents to your storage shed.
 Also, pellet stoves require electricity to keep the fire going, so unless you choose a model with a battery backup, you'll need to buy an uninterrupted power supply or a portable generator as a backup.

 Perhaps the most serious downside to pellet stoves is that the supply of pellets -- and thus the price -- depends on both demand and the housing market.
 Pellets are a byproduct of the lumber industry, so when the demand for lumber falls, fewer pellets are available.
 Consider not only current pellet pricing but probable future pricing in your area before you buy a pellet stove.

 Of the pellet stoves we evaluated, the Harman P68 (Est. $3,900) offers the best combination of power, features and reliability.
 Its 76-pound hopper holds plenty of fuel to burn all day long without a refill, even in cold temperatures.
 The manufacturer claims up to a 30-hour burn time, with most consumers saying they get anywhere from eight to 20 hours, depending on stove settings and local conditions.